Vapor Distillation 101

 Alternative water purification methods, particularly at-home methods, have recently grown in popularity to help consumers combat the substances possibly lurking beneath the surface of our tap water.
 To understand how these methods stack up against vapor distillation, let’s dive into the mechanics of how they work.

 Carbon filters are a common choice for water purification due to their affordability.
 They’re often incorporated into refillable water pitchers or attached directly onto sink faucets.
-Carbon filters work to purify water through adsorption, which attracts contaminants from water and binds them to the surface of the filter.
+Carbon filters work to purify water through adsorption, which attracts contaminants like organic compounds from water and binds them to the surface of the filter.

 While carbon filters can effectively remove chlorine (which water plants use to disinfect our tap water), their porous design allows dissolved solids to slip by.
 This means that even with a carbon filter purification system, you’re left with water that may contain bacteria, nitrates (a contaminant resulting from fertilizer runoff), and harmful heavy metals, including lead and copper.
 ZenWTR goes through carbon filtration before vapor distillation!